Military conquests of Umar's era: Defense of Emesa and Conquest of Upper Mesopotamia

-Siege of Jerusalem & Asia minor conquest
+Siege of Jerusalem and Asia Minor conquest

 Muslim victories pertinently ended Byzantine rule south of Anatolia, and Jerusalem fell in April 637 after a prolonged siege, Umar personally came to receive the key to the city by the Greek Orthodox patriarch, Sophronius, and was invited to offer prayers at the Church of the Holy Sepulchre.
 Umar chose to pray some distance from the Church, so as not to endanger its status as a Christian temple.
 Fifty-five years later, the Mosque of Omar was constructed on the site where he prayed.
 After the fall of Jerusalem, Umar permitted Jews to practice their religion freely and live in Jerusalem.